 On March 25, 2020, the Federal Government of Canada revealed the details of the new Canada Emergency Response Benefit (“CERB”) which is set to replace the previously announced Emergency Care Benefit and the Emergency Support Benefit.
-The CERB will provide a taxable benefit of $2,000.00 a month for up to four months for those impacted by COVID-19.
+The CERB will provide a taxable benefit of $2,000.00 a month for up to six months for those impacted by COVID-19.

 Update: CERB was expanded to include (a) workers earning less than $1000/month; (b) seasonal workers who have exhausted their EI regular benefits and are unable to undertake their regular seasonal work because of COVID-19; and (c) workers who exhausted their EI regular benefits and are unable to find a job because of COVID-19.

 The following people are eligible for CERB payments:

 - workers who must stop working due to COVID-19 and do not have access to paid leave or other income support.

 - workers who are sick, quarantined, or taking care of someone who is sick with COVID-19.

 - working parents who must stay home without pay to care for children that are sick or need additional care because of school and daycare closures.